Random forest: Preliminaries: decision tree learning

 Decision trees are a popular method for various machine learning tasks.
-Tree learning "come[s] closest to meeting the requirements for serving as an off-the-shelf procedure for data mining", say Hastie et al., "because it is invariant under scaling and various other transformations of feature values, is robust to inclusion of irrelevant features, and produces inspectable models.
+Tree learning is almost "an off-the-shelf procedure for data mining", say Hastie et al., "because it is invariant under scaling and various other transformations of feature values, is robust to inclusion of irrelevant features, and produces inspectable models.
 However, they are seldom accurate".

 In particular, trees that are grown very deep tend to learn highly irregular patterns: they overfit their training sets, i.e. have low bias, but very high variance.
 Random forests are a way of averaging multiple deep decision trees, trained on different parts of the same training set, with the goal of reducing the variance.
 This comes at the expense of a small increase in the bias and some loss of interpretability, but generally greatly boosts the performance in the final model.

-Forests are like the pulling together of decision tree algorithm efforts.
-Taking the teamwork of many trees thus improving the performance of a single random tree.
-Though not quite similar, forests give the effects of a k-fold cross validation.

 Bagging

 The training algorithm for random forests applies the general technique of bootstrap aggregating, or bagging, to tree learners.
 Given a training set X = x_{1}, ..., x_{n} with responses Y = y_{1}, ..., y_{n}, bagging repeatedly (B times) selects a random sample with replacement of the training set and fits trees to these samples: